“I shall be content to be written down an impostor if my lips utter a word of anger or abuse against my assailant at the last moment”—Mahatma Gandhi

 Pandit Jawaharlal Nehru, the first Prime Minister of India

-…He has gone, an all over India there is a feeling of having been left desolate and forlorn.
-All of sense that feeling, and I do not know when we shall be able to get rid of it, and yet together with that feeling there is also a feeling of proud thanksgiving that it has been given to us of this generation to be associated with this mighty person.
-In ages to come, centuries and many millenniums after us, people will think of this generation when this man of God trod the earth and will think of is who, however small, could also follow his path and probably tread on that holy ground where his feet had been.
+…He has gone, and all over India, there is a feeling of having been left desolate and forlorn.
+All of sense that feeling, and I do not know when we shall be able to get rid of it, and yet together with that feeling, there is also a feeling of proud thanksgiving that it has been given to us of this generation to be associated with this mighty person.
+In ages to come, centuries and many millenniums after us, people will think of this generation when this man of God trod the earth and will think of those who, however small, could also follow his path and probably tread on that holy ground where his feet had been.
 Let us be worthy of him.
 Let us always be so.

 Sardar Vallabhbhai Patel, the Deputy first Prime Minister of India

-For even though his mortal frame will turn into ashes tomorrow, at 4.00 pm, Gandhiji’s imperishable teachings will abide with us.
-I even feel that Gandhiji’s immortal spirit is still hovering over us and will continue to watch over the nation’s destiny in future also.
+Mahatma Gandhi’s imperishable teachings will abide with us.
+I even feel that Mahatma Gandhi’s immortal spirit is still hovering over us and will continue to watch over the nation’s destiny in future also.
 The mad youth who killed him was wrong if he thought thereby he was destroying his noble mission.
-Perhaps God wanted Gandhiji’s mission to fulfill and prosper through his death.
+Perhaps God wanted Mahatma Gandhi’s mission to fulfil and prosper through his death.

-I am sure Gandhiji’s supreme sacrifice will wake up the conscience of our countrymen and evoke a higher response in the heart of every Indian.
-I hope and pray that it may be given to us to complete Gandhiji’s mission.
+I am sure Mahatma Gandhi’s supreme sacrifice will wake up the conscience of our countrymen and evoke a higher response in the heart of every Indian.
+I hope and pray that it may be given to us to complete Mahatma Gandhi’s mission.
 At this solemn moment, no one of us can afford to waver or lose his or her heart.
 Let us all stand united and bravely face the national disaster that has overtaken us.
-Let us all solemnly pledge ourselves afresh to Gandhiji’s teachings and ideals.
+Let us all solemnly pledge ourselves afresh to Mahatma Gandhi’s teachings and ideals.

 Far greater than all the warriors who led the armies to battle was this little man, the bravest, the most tried friend of all

-Can we ever dream that Gandhiji was bringing harm to the Hindus or to their religion?
+Can we ever dream that Mahatma Gandhi was bringing harm to the Hindus or to their religion?
 Was it ever possible that this liberator of the Hindu community and emancipator of the low and downtrodden could even think of doing so?
-But men with narrow minds and limited vision who do not understand the core of Hindu Dharma thought it otherwise and the present calamity is a direct result of such an outlook.
+But men with narrow minds and limited vision who do not understand the core of Hindu Dharma thought it otherwise, and the present calamity is a direct result of such an outlook.

-Mahatma Gandhi, the lonely symbol of vanishing past, is no more.
-We have killed his body but the light in him, which is from the divine flame of Truth and Love, cannot be put out.
+Mahatma Gandhi, the lonely symbol of the vanishing past, is no more.
+We have killed his body, but the light in him, which is from the divine flame of Truth and Love, cannot be put out.

-The light that illuminated our motherland and indeed the world amidst darkness and sorrow has suddenly gone out.
-The passing away of Mahatma Gandhi is the most stunning blow to that could fall on India.
+The light that illuminated our motherland and, indeed, the world amidst darkness and sorrow has suddenly gone out.
+The passing away of Mahatma Gandhi is the most stunning blow that could fall on India.
 That he who made India free and self-reliant, a friend of and enemy of none, loved and respected by millions, should fall at the hands of an assassin, one of his own community and countrymen, is a matter of deepest shame and tragedy.
-He is of those whose influence never dies and indeed shines more and more with the passage of time.
+He is one of those whose influence never dies and indeed shines more and more with the passage of time.